Slimefun/Slimefun4/.github/CODE_OF_CONDUCT.md

 Issues that are considered "good first issues", indicated by the [good first issue](https://github.com/TheBusyBiscuit/Slimefun4/labels/good%20first%20issue) label, are generally expected to be beginner-friendly.
 And even if you shouldn't know where to start or how to proceed, our [Discord Server](https://github.com/TheBusyBiscuit/Slimefun4#discord) and its community will be there for you!

+When commenting, please keep in mind that this software is offered for **free**.
+Don't expect to receive lightning-fast replies 24 hours a day.
+Everyone here works on this project in their free time and usually has work, school, university or family to take care of, so we appreciate patience and understanding.

 ## Our Standards
 Examples of behavior that contributes to a positive environment for our community include but are not limited to:
 * Demonstrating empathy and kindness towards other people